rickkas7/electron-clouddebug/README.md

 particle serial monitor
 ```

+For Windows 10, to copy and paste out of the Command Prompt window, press Control-M (Mark), click and the end and drag to the beginning of where you want to copy.
+Then press Enter to copy the text.

 ## Running Tests

 If you connect using particle serial monitor, the default options are used.
 If you want to use a custom APN, keep-alive, or do a cellular tower test, you need to use a terminal program that allows you to send USB serial data, such as: